-Throughout my 28 years as Director of Security, I have always stressed the importance of campus security.
-We work hard to ensure that students, faculty, staff, and guests are aware of campus safety and security and the services we provide so they can make well-informed decisions about their personal safety.
+At CMCC we work hard to ensure that students, faculty, staff, and guests are aware of campus safety and security and the services we provide so they can make well-informed decisions about their personal safety.
+As Director of Security, we take specific measures such as training students, faculty, and staff regarding safety protocols and policies.
+Keeping the campus safe 24 hours a day, 7 days a week is a job that we take seriously.